 - Choose Delete.

-After you delete your home’s presence history, you and all members of your home can see it as an event in the Home app’s history.
+After you delete your home’s presence history, you and all members of your home can see the deletion event in your home’s history.

 Download your data